whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-15-Vita-Five-Vitamin-Subscription-Box-Essentials-Pack-June-2016-Review-Coupon.md

 <br>

-The supplement guide lists what vitamins are included in the Essentials Pack as shown below:
+The supplement guide lists what vitamins are included in your pack (the Essentials Pack in this case) as shown below:

 [![VitaFive Essentials Pack](http://whatsupmailbox.com/images/VitaFiveEssentialsPackJune2016Info2.jpg)](http://www.shareasale.com/r.cfm?B=849597&U=1115177&M=65127&urllink=){:target="_blank"}